 Pilgrims were a rich source of revenue for Medieval cathedrals and before the murder of Thomas Beckett at Canterbury Cathedral in 1170, St Cuthbert’s shrine at Durham was the most visited.
 It was one of the most richly decorated monuments in England.

 The remains of Bede were an added attraction at Durham but York lacked a saint’s shrine.
-In the 13th Century William Fitzherbert, Archbishop of York, was posthumously canonized and became St William of York.
+In the thirteenth century William Fitzherbert, Archbishop of York, was posthumously canonized and became St William of York.
 This encouraged pilgrims to visit York and helped the minster compete with other shrines such as St John Lee’s at Beverley Minster.

 Cathedral is built of sandstone mined from quarries at Kepier, a mile along the Wear east of Durham.
 Black Frosterley marble from Weardale is extensively used for decoration in the cathedral.
 It is embedded with fossilized sea shells.
 York Minster is built of Oolitic limestone from the Tadcaster area and gives the minster its white appearance.

 Fine examples of stained glass can be found in Durham and York, but York has the highest proportion of Medieval stained glass of any European cathedral.
 Both cathedrals have magnificent Rose Windows, York’s is known as the Heart of Yorkshire.
-One of the more unusual windows at Durham is the Last Supper, a 20th Century window installed in 1984.
+One of the more unusual windows at Durham is the Last Supper, a twentieth century window installed in 1984.